Emergent non-trivial lattices for topological insulators: Dynamical topological insulators

 where $U_{\rm dd}$ is an onsite dipolar interaction, $U_{\rm xy}$ is an interaction between the particles in $p_x$ and $p_y$-orbital in $B$ and $C$ sites respectively, and $U_{\rm xx}$ is a next-nearest neighbour interaction between the particles in $p_x$ and $p_x$-orbital (also between $p_y$ and $p_y$ orbital) in $B$ and $C$ sites. $\langle\langle\mathbf{i},\mathbf{j}\rangle\rangle$ denotes next-nearest neighbour $p$-orbital sites.
 We additionally introduce the dimensionless dipolar interaction strength $D=\mu_0\mu^2m_{\downarrow}/2\hbar^2a$, where $\mu$ is the magnetic dipole moment of the atoms and $\mu_0$ is the vacuum permeability.
-The dipole-dipole interaction has the form $U_{\rm dd}(r)=D (1-3z^2/r^2)/r^3$, where $r$ is the inter-particle distance.
-For experimental realization, the suitable candidates are: fermionic ${}^{161}$Dy, which is experimentally available in quantum degenerate state \cite{Lev}, and fermionic ${}^{167}$Er \cite{Inns}.
-One can also in principle use polar molecules provided that the short range interaction could be modified, for instance, using confinement-induced resonances.
+The dipole-dipole interaction has the form $U_{\rm dd}(r)=D (1-3z^2/r^2)/r^3$, where $r$ is the inter-particle distance. {Effectively the fermions have a two-dimensional nature so all the dipolar interaction terms are repulsive.} For experimental realization, the suitable candidates are: fermionic ${}^{161}$Dy, which is experimentally available in a quantum degenerate state \cite{Lev}, and fermionic ${}^{167}$Er \cite{Inns}. {Dy and Er can also be suitable due to the possibility to achieve lattices with laser wavelengths $\sim 400$nm as discussed in Ref.~\cite{Lev}.
+This will reduce the s-wave scattering length needed to achieve the emergent Lieb lattice phase to $a_s \sim -100$nm.
+Although - due to the presence of a zoo of Feshbach resonances in these atoms - one probably needs high tunability of the magnetic field.} {One can also use polar molecules} provided that the short range interaction is modified, for instance using confinement-induced resonances.

 Due to the strong attractive contact interaction $|U|$, the effect of dipolar terms on $\Delta$ is negligible.
-We also neglect the effective long-range repulsion between the composites which can further stabilize the \textit{CH1} phase.
-Within weak-coupling limit the mean-field parameters can be defined:
+Moreover, we neglect the effective long-range repulsion between the composites which can further stabilize the dynamical Lieb lattice phase. {Then} within the weak-coupling limit the mean-field parameters can be defined: